* Euro gains slightly after Greece approves budget law

 The dollar bought 79.48 yen, down slightly from late North American levels on Friday, when it fell as low as 79.07 yen, its weakest since Oct.
 18.

-Concerns about the U.S. fiscal cliff weighed on sentiment toward the dollar, though some strategists said the greenback might benefit from a drop in risk appetite as investors fretted about the possible impact of about $600 billion in expiring tax cuts and spending reductions due to take effect in January.
+Concerns about the U.S. fiscal cliff weighed on the sentiment toward the dollar, though some strategists said the greenback might benefit from a drop in risk appetite as investors fretted about the possible impact of about $600 billion in expiring tax cuts and spending reductions due to take effect in January.

 U.S. President Barack Obama said on Friday he was prepared to compromise with Republicans to avert the fiscal cliff, but he insisted any plan include higher taxes for high earners.
 ID:nL1E8M93SW]